MakeSchool-Tutorials/Makestagram-Swift-V3/P13-Uploading-Photos/content.md

 1. First we need to convert our media to type `Data`
 1. We need to create a relative path to the location at which we'll store our media and what we'll name the data.
 In this example, data is being stored in the `/images` location with a filename of `rivers.jpg`
 1. With `Data` and a location to store the data, we can upload our `Data` to the location specified in the previous step
-1. After the upload has completed, if there an error, we'll be able to handle it here
+1. After the upload has completed, if there is an error, we'll be able to handle it here
-1. If there was no error, we'll be able to access a download URL for where our `Data` was stored
+1. If there was no error, we'll ask for a download URL for where our `Data` was stored
+1. If it makes it here, `url` contains the download URL 💯

 You can confirm that your data is stored in `Firebase Storage` by opening your Firebase dashboard in your browser and navigating to the `Storage` tab.
 Here, you'll be able to see an overview of all media files store in `Firebase Storage`.
 You can also view, delete and download files stored here: